Tangible reduction in learning sample complexity with large classical samples and small quantum system

 \section{Abstract}

 Quantum computation requires large classical datasets to be embedded into quantum states in order to exploit quantum parallelism.
-However, this embedding requires considerable resources.
+However, this embedding requires considerable resources in general.
 It would therefore be desirable to avoid it, if possible, for noisy intermediate-scale quantum (NISQ) implementation.
 Accordingly, we consider a classical-quantum hybrid architecture, which allows large classical input data, with a relatively small-scale quantum system.
-This hybrid architecture is used to implement an oracle.
+This hybrid architecture is used to implement a sampling oracle.
 It is shown that in the presence of noise in the hybrid oracle, the effects of internal noise can cancel each other out and thereby improve the query success rate.
-It is also shown that such an immunity of the hybrid oracle to noise directly and tangibly reduces the sample complexity in the probably-approximately-correct learning framework.
+It is also shown that such an immunity of the hybrid oracle to noise directly and tangibly reduces the sample complexity in the framework of computational learning theory.
 This NISQ-compatible learning advantage is attributed to the oracle's ability to handle large input features.